mahidul-islam-v/Battle-Simulator/Readme.md

 # Battle Simulator ⚔️

-A turn-based battle system featuring anime characters with unique abilities.
+A turn-based battle system featuring anime characters Rimuru and Veldora, each with unique abilities.
 Watch Rimuru and Veldora fight it out with special ultimate moves!

 ## Features